A brief history of Orange

 For thousands of years, the district known as Orange was occupied by a Wiradjuri clan group who lived around the upper Macquarie River and its tributaries.

-Originally known by early European settlers as Blackman’s Swamp Creek, Orange was proclaimed a village in 1846.
-Major Thomas Mitchell named the village in honour of Prince William of Orange who he met during the Napoleonic Wars.
-Prince William later became the King of Holland.
+A locality known originally by early European settlers as Blackmans Swamp, Orange was proclaimed a village in 1846.
+Explorer and surveyor, Major Thomas Mitchell named the village in honour of Prince William of Orange, a general he had served with in the British forces during the Napoleonic Wars.
+Prince William later became the King of the Netherlands.

 Orange was proclaimed a Municipality on January 9 1860, and the first meeting of the Council was held at the Court House, with John Peisley officiating as Chairman.
 Orange began to develop as an important regional centre.